christorreed/ReeditShipManagement/README.md

 * **Tinker:**
 	* RSM is extremely configurable.
-	* Copy paste the Custom Data from the programmable block into Notepad or your favourite IDE.
+	* Copy paste the Custom Data from the programmable block into Notepad or your favorite IDE.
 	* Each stance has an interior/LCD colour and an exterior colour, all of which are configured to my personal tastes.
 Replace them to match your own requirements.
 	* You're not restricted to the default stances; you can add, delete or modify via this custom data.
-	* Each individual LCD is configurable; for example all current screens could be added to just one screen if you require.
+	* Each individual LCD is configurable; for example all default screens could be added to just one screen if you require.
 Check LCD custom data.

 So, that's basically it I guess...